Evan-Coleman/Navius/docs/98_roadmaps/01_example_app/roadmap/01-example-app.md

    - Update roadmap progress
    - Note any issues with navius crates

 **Note on Crate Usage:** A key principle is to **maximize the use of existing Navius crate functionality** (e.g., `navius-core` for config/logging, `navius-auth` for JWT, `navius-db` for database, `navius-http` for server/middleware).
 Custom implementations will be avoided unless functionality is missing from the core crates.
-The example app should showcase idiomatic usage with minimal boilerplate.
+The Simmr backend should showcase idiomatic usage with minimal boilerplate.

 ## Navius Crate Enhancement Strategy